JohannCali/Jeu-Du-Boogle/README.md

 - The game is played on a **4x4**, **5x5**, **6x6**, **7x7** or **8x8** grid of letters, depending what the players choose.
 - Players can play **individually** or in **groups**.
+- Make sure to install the library used for the word cloud

 ### 🎯**Objective**